A personal anti-Trump website

 Too much political writing acts like a person choosing what matters is somehow embarrassing.
 I like the opposite.
 I want you to feel the reading habit, the filing instinct, and the fact that I am making decisions about what deserves the front table.

-Tonight that means keeping Trump’s “Exit” from Iran Is a Power‑Play That Won’t End the War close, watching War Room Narrative Spin, and leaving enough of the notebook visible that you can see how I got here.
+Tonight that means keeping U.S. Naval Blockade of Hormuz Signals a New Chapter in Middle East Power Play close, watching War Room Narrative Spin, and leaving enough of the notebook visible that you can see how I got here.

 Pick your way in